Every price, chased to the source.

 We log the answer with provenance

-We record who quoted us, when, and exactly what was quoted (e.g. 'MRI knee without contrast, $475 cash, Sarah at the front desk, Apr 12').
+We record the source, the date, and exactly what was quoted — a website price, a published rate sheet, or a phone quote (e.g. 'MRI knee without contrast, $475 cash — clinic website, Apr 12').

 - 04